greenelab/deep-review/sections/06_discussion.md

 domains.
 This approach consists of training a model for the base task, and subsequently reusing the trained model for the target problem in hand.
-The first step allows a model to take advantage of larger amount of data and/or labels to extract better feature representations.
+The first step allows a model to take advantage of a larger amount of data and/or labels to extract better feature representations.
 Transferring learnt features in deep neural networks improves performance compared to randomly initialized features even when pre-training and target sets are dissimilar.
 However,